J93es/2024-creative-engineering-design-competition/backend/README.md

 ## Auth

-Authentication information needs to be added to the headers.
+Authentication information needs to be added to the headers or query.

 #### Headers